 - Opaques – For dark eyes.
 Opaque lenses will turn a brown or dark hazel to blue, green, violet, or just about any color you could imagine.

-Currently there are only four colors available for patients with mild to moderate astigmatism, but we have over forty different colors in-office to choose from in spherical lenses.
+Currently there are no colors available for patients with mild to moderate astigmatism, but we have over forty different colors in-office to choose from in spherical lenses.
 You can try them on and see the difference for yourself!

 FOR THE OVER-FORTY CROWD